serverless/dashboard/docs/product/traces.md

 Traces share the same set of filters from our [Metrics View](metrics.md) but are not saved.

+### Filters

+## Trace Details

+### Initialization

+### Invocation

+## Spans
+A Trace contains a set of Spans associated with and displayed in the style of a Gant Chart.
+This chart provides you with context for when, and how long various subsequent interactions took.

+For more details about Spans see our [Example Trace](#example-trace).

+### Supported Child Spans
+Child span details are collected for the following frameworks, and services.

+* express.js
+* dynamoDB
+* SQS
+* SNS

+## Tags and Metrics
+Each Trace

+## Traces from Logs

 ## Detail View

 Trace details provide the specifics about an event happening in your system.
 The